 Whether you use a longboard for extreme sports, pleasure, or transportation, you already know how much fun it can add to your day.
-Nothing beats the sensation of the wind on your face as you race down the street or sharing laughs and exciting stunts with friends.
+Nothing beats the sensation of the wind on your face as you race down the street or share laughs and exciting stunts with friends.

 A longboard with soiled grip tape is unsightly and difficult to ride.
-Mud on your grip tape is terrible; it clots, clumps together, detracts from the aesthetics of your longboard, and lowers overall grip.
+Mud on your grip tape is terrible; it clots, clumps together, detracts from the aesthetics of your longboard, and lowers your overall grip.
 Additionally, slick longboard surfaces can result in serious injuries and deadly accidents.

 Learning how to clean longboard grip tape may save you money and ensure that your board stays in good condition for a longer period of time.
 While it may appear to be a difficult process, it is actually fairly simple.
 You only need tools like a belt sander, a rubber piece, and a wire brush to rub the grip tape.

 - Cleaning Longboard Grip Tape Using a Belt Sander Cleaner

 - Cleaning With a Wire Brush & a Rubber Piece

 - How to Protect Grip Tapes from Intense Wear

 Cleaning Longboard Grip Tape Using a Belt Sander Cleaner

 While there are other methods for cleaning grip tape, the simplest and most efficient is to use a belt sander cleanser.
 It’s reasonably priced and performs admirably in severe circumstances.